jlbradley1844/jlbradley1844.github.io/_posts/2017-05-03-community.md

 However, the type of community is quite critical.
 I'll identify two sorts of communities - "open" communities and "closed" communities.
 It turns out "open" communities are vital and critical.
-The most critical ones are the cosmopolitan, open religious communities, and are particulary the only long-lived such communities.
+The most critical ones are the cosmopolitan, open communities, and are particulary the only long-lived such communities.
 "Closed" communities, themselves, are more popular, but their excesses are themselves responsible for individualism.
-Finally, the open religious communities have been the most responsible elements for the propagation and maintenance of democratic and liberal (in the philosophical sense) values, and their decline is directly correlated with the current problems of today.
+Historically, the first open communities have been the "universal" religious communities, which themselves formed the elements for the propagation and maintenance of democratic and liberal (in the philosophical sense) values.
+The decline of such values is the direct cause of the the current problems of today.

 -------------------------------

-Throughout much of human history, mankind lived in small closed communities.
+Throughout much of human history, mankind lived in small, closed communities.
 This was of necessity.
 Much has been written about this - the first hunter gatherer tribes of 100-200 people, made possible with our large forebrains, were responsible for putting Homo Sapiens on top